Mc-Zen/zero/README.md

 #let kgm-s2 = zi.declare("kg m/s^2")

-- The current world record for the 100 metres is held by Usain Bolt with #zi.s[9.58].
+- The current world record for the 100 meters is held by Usain Bolt with #zi.s[9.58].
 - The velocity of light is #zi.m-s[299792458].
 - A Newton is defined as #kgm-s2[1].
 - The unit of a frequency is #zi.Hz().